jpritikin/coach/content/docs/me/sex-ed.md

 - Despite superficial similarity, Orgasmic Meditation is **not** related to Tantric Buddhism.[^not-tantra]
 - [Exercise caution.](https://www.justice.gov/usao-edny/pr/onetaste-founder-and-former-head-sales-indicted-forced-labor-conspiracy)

+### Not too intellectual, erotic, disgusting, tragic

+I don't consider myself much of a connoisseur, but no treatment of sex is complete without such a specimen: [Love 2015](https://en.wikipedia.org/wiki/Love_(2015_film))

 ## Notes

 [^not-tantra]: See Scott Carney's [The Monk who F*cked Everything: a Brief History of Print Capital from Tibet to Modern America](https://www.youtube.com/watch?v=ixbxWHuawXo)